rugk/emoji-mart/README.md

 Given the small file size, English is built-in and doesn’t need to be provided.

 ## 💾 Data Store
-By default EmojiMart will store user chosen skin and frequently used emojis in localStorage.
+By default EmojiMart will store user chosen skin and frequently used emojis in `localStorage`.
 That can however be overwritten if you can overwrite imports, should you want to store these in your own storage:

 ```js
 import { Store } from 'emoji-mart'